Conditional Statements

 // executes while i < 10

-// you must manually increment i inside the body
+// you should manually increment i inside the body

 i++;